Vietnam.vn - Nền tảng quảng bá Việt Nam

 A team of experts at the GNS Science research institute in New Zealand has mapped the bottom of Lake Rotorua in unprecedented detail, revealing vents, an ancient river and a large magnetic anomaly in the south of the lake, Live Science reported on February 2.
 The new map proves that Rotorua's hydrothermal system extends into deep water, according to Cornel de Ronde, a scientist at GNS Science.

 The map covers 55 square kilometers, or 68 percent of the lake floor.
 The Royal New Zealand Navy collected some of the data, mapping the physical properties of the lake floor using a multibeam echo sounder, a type of sound wave.
 They also conducted a magnetic survey, which detected the anomaly.
-"Normally with volcanic rocks, if you put a magnetometer on top of them, you get a positive anomaly (a reading that exceeds the average magnetic field strength), but in this case we got a positive anomaly, most likely due to the very low magnetic susceptibility," de Ronde said.
+"Normally with volcanic rocks, when you put a magnetometer on top of them, you get a positive anomaly (a reading that exceeds the average magnetic field strength), but in this case we got a positive anomaly, most likely due to the very low magnetic susceptibility," de Ronde said.

 Volcanic rocks typically contain a highly magnetic mineral called magnetite, but in Lake Rotorua, the team suggests that hydrothermal fluids flowing through the rocks transformed the magnetite into pyrite, which has almost no magnetic signal.
 This hydrothermal process would have severely reduced the magnetic signal, which could explain the negative anomaly.